Judge hears arguments on LightSquared bankruptcy plan

-NEW YORK (Reuters) - A member of a committee helping to oversee LightSquared’s restructuring said on Wednesday he believes the company’s plan to subordinate the claims of its largest creditor, Dish Network Corp (DISH.O) Chairman Charles Ergen, is fair.
+NEW YORK, March 19 (Reuters) - A member of a committee helping to oversee LightSquared’s restructuring said on Wednesday he believes the company’s plan to subordinate the claims of its largest creditor, Dish Network Corp Chairman Charles Ergen, is fair.

 Testifying in the U.S. Bankruptcy Court in New York, Christopher Rogers, a member of the independent special committee, said the plan is not an attempt to punish Ergen for what LightSquared views as his surreptitious methods of acquiring debt.